tomdaniels/pseudo-patch/README.md

 # pseudo-patch [![npm version](https://badge.fury.io/js/pseudo-patch.svg)](https://badge.fury.io/js/pseudo-patch)

-this was an edge case solve for some lambda pipelines that had formatting dependancies on a `CHANGELOG.md` where the version had to be updated first, published here so I can easily reuse, but hey.. it might be helpful to someone else out there ¯\\\_(ツ)\_/¯
+this was an edge case solve for a ci pipeline that had formatting dependancies on a `CHANGELOG.md` where the package.json file had to be updated first, published here so I can easily reuse, but hey.. it might be helpful to someone else out there ¯\\\_(ツ)\_/¯

 ## Install